Key facts about the active ingredients in Nurofen products

-- The following Nurofen products contain ibuprofen, a type of nonsteroidal, anti-inflammatory drug (NSAID) that helps to relieve pain and inflammation:
+The following Nurofen products contain ibuprofen, a type of NSAID that helps to relieve pain and inflammation:

 - Nurofen for Children range

-- Some Nurofen products contain ibuprofen in a different form or in combination with another active ingredient:
+Some Nurofen products contain ibuprofen in a different form or in combination with another active ingredient:

 - Nurofen Zavance (sodium ibuprofen)

-- Some Nurofen products (e.g. Nurofen Cold and Flu PE) contain additional ingredients
+- Some Nurofen products (e.g. Nurofen Cold & Flu PE) contain an additional active ingredient

-If you are unsure whether your current medicine contains an NSAID, check with your pharmacist or doctor.
+If you are unsure whether your current medicine contains an anti-inflammatory medicine, check with your pharmacist or doctor.

-Taking more than one Nurofen product (for example, Nurofen and Nurofen Zavance) makes it more likely that you will exceed the recommended daily dose of ibuprofen.
-The recommended daily dose of ibuprofen for adults is 1200mg/day.
+Taking more than one Nurofen product (for example, Nurofen and Nurofen Zavance) is not recommended.

 When taking Nurofen, follow the dosing instructions on the pack, and see your pharmacist or doctor if you need alternative pain relief or if you have any questions or concerns about your medicine.

 Your doctor or pharmacist may advise that you take ibuprofen with paracetamol for additional pain relief.
 Paracetamol is not an NSAID and works differently to ibuprofen.

 If you take ibuprofen and paracetamol together, remember not to exceed the recommended daily doses for each pain reliever.
 See your pharmacist or doctor if the pain persists or if you have any questions about your pain-relieving medications.